Top 11 Benefits of Coconut Oil, And How To Use It Every Day

 - GreenSmoothieGirl’s “Almond Joy” Fudge: Put 2 cups each organic, raw agave nectar (found in health food stores) and coconut oil in your turbo blender.
-Set the blender jar in a sink of hot water for 10 minutes to warm the oil, so it can blend easily.
+Set the blender jar in a sink of hot water for 10 minutes to warm the oil so it can blend easily.
 Add 1 cup powdered raw chocolate (or unsweetened cocoa) and blend well.
 Pour into a 9×13 pan and stir in 2 cups each of shredded coconut and chopped or sliced almonds.
-Chill for several hours, and cut into squares.
-Easy to freeze, for a daily chocolate fix that also supplies your coconut oil!
+Chill for several hours, then cut into squares.
+Easy to freeze for a daily chocolate fix that also supplies your coconut oil!

-- Kettle Corn: Liquify ⅓ cup coconut oil and ⅓ cup agave nectar together, double-boiler style, by putting them in a heavy bowl or jar and submerging them in hot tap water.
-In a large bowl or brown paper bag, pour the mixture over 3 batches of air-popped organic popcorn, and sprinkle with 2 teaspoons Original Himalayan Crystal Salt, and stir or shake well.
+- Kettle Corn: Liquefy ⅓ cup coconut oil and ⅓ cup agave nectar together, double-boiler style, by putting them in a heavy bowl or jar and submerging them in hot tap water.
+In a large bowl or brown paper bag, pour the mixture over 3 batches of air-popped organic popcorn.
+Sprinkle with 2 teaspoons Original Himalayan Crystal Salt, then stir or shake well.

 I hope you’ll make coconut oil a regular part of your diet and personal care.
 Once you have it on hand, you’ll find yourself using it all the time — and feeling and looking better as a result.